morex-pool/favoriterecipes/README.md

 The Docker file is added in project to containerize the application.

+# For test the Rest APIs, you can use Postman collection file that placed in root of the project #

+Postman collection file: Manage-Recipes.postman_collection.json

 To build: docker build -t favoriterecipes-0.0.1-SNAPSHOT.jar .

 To run: docker run -p 8080:8080 favoriterecipes-0.0.1-SNAPSHOT.jar